gramineproject/gramine/CI-Examples/ra-tls-mbedtls/README.md

 minimal server and client written against the mbedTLS library.

 The server and client are based on `ssl_server.c` and `ssl_client1.c` example programs shipped with mbedTLS.
-We modified them to allow using RA-TLS flows if the programs are given the command-line argument `epid`/`dcap`.
+We modified them to allow using RA-TLS flows.
 In particular, the server uses a self-signed RA-TLS cert with the SGX quote embedded in it via `ra_tls_create_key_and_crt()`.
 The client uses an RA-TLS verification callback to verify the server RA-TLS certificate via `ra_tls_verify_callback()`.

 This example uses the RA-TLS libraries `ra_tls_attest.so` for server and `ra_tls_verify_epid.so`/ `ra_tls_verify_dcap.so` for client.
 These libraries are